A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

-\paragraph{Implications for rule learning} Following the primacy effect, the analyst will favor rules that are presented as first in the rule model.
-Largest negative effects of this bias are likely to occur, when such ordering is not observed, for example, when rules are presented in the order in which they were discovered by a breadth-first algorithm.
+\paragraph{Implications for rule learning} Following the primacy effect, the analyst will favour rules that are presented as first in the rule model.
+Largest negative effects of this bias are likely to occur when such ordering does not correspond to the quality of the rules (as e.g., reflected by confidence, support or lift), for example, when rules are presented in the order in which they were discovered by a breadth-first algorithm.
 In this case, \emph{mental contamination} is another applicable bias related to the primacy effect (or in general order effects).
 This refers to the case when a presented hypothesis can influence subsequent decision making by its content, even if the subject is fully aware of the fact that the presented information is purely speculative \citep{fitzsimons2001nonconscious}.
-Note that our application scenario differs from \citep{fitzsimons2001nonconscious} and some other related research, in that cognitive psychology mostly investigated the effect of \emph{asking a hypothetical question}, while we are concerned with considering the plausibility of a presented hypothesis (inductively learnt rule). \citet{fitzsimons2001nonconscious} found that respondents are not able to prevent the contamination effects of the hypothetical questions and that the bias increases primarily when the hypothetical question is relevant.
+Note that our application scenario differs from \citep{fitzsimons2001nonconscious} and some other related research, in that cognitive psychology mostly investigated the effect of \emph{asking a hypothetical question}, while we are concerned with considering the plausibility of a presented hypothesis (inductively learnt rule). \citet{fitzsimons2001nonconscious} found that respondents are generally not able to prevent the contamination effects of the hypothetical questions and that the bias increases primarily when the hypothetical question is relevant.
 This bias is partly attributed to the application of expectations related to conversational maxims \citep{gigerenzer1999overcoming}.

 \paragraph{Debiasing techniques} Three types of debiasing techniques were examined by \citet{mumma1995procedural} in the context of clinical-like judgments.
 The \emph{bias inoculation} intervention involves direct training on the applicable bias or biases, consisting of information on the bias, strategies for adjustment, as well as completing several practical assignments.
 The second technique was \emph{consider-the-opposite} debiasing strategy, which sorts the information according to diagnosticity before it is reviewed.
 The third strategy evaluated was simply \emph{taking notes} when reviewing each cue before the final judgment was made.
 Interestingly, bias inoculation, a representative of direct debiasing techniques, was found to be the least effective.
 Consider-the-opposite and taking notes were found to work equally well.